This post may contain affiliate links.

 Roads in Romania are generally good, despite the bad press you will find elsewhere.
 Our local roads were recently resurfaced and in winter snow plows keep traffic flowing seamlessly, but no tarmac exists in Breb.
 Once you arrive you’ll be exploring on dirt lanes, mud and stone and in winter ice lies deep here from October to February.
 The locals aren’t phased, their horses and carts in summer, horses and sleighs in winter, can cope with anything.

 In spring, around March and April, the weather is right for ploughing and planting and the busy summer growing season begins.
 Around this time the trees are thick with blossom, getting ready for another year’s supply of plums, apples and pears.

 Most of the fruit produced in the village is drunk, either as suc, juice, or as tuica ( also known as horinka or palinka) a fierce home-distilled spirit ubiquitous in this village.
 Our village, Breb, has over a dozen tuica sheds where fermented fruit pulp is distilled round the clock at certain times of year.
 Bring your drinking trousers!

 Winters are harsh and the weather here allows skiing nearby.
 In January temperatures can reach -25ºC but crisp, bright days aren’t unusual and it’s still possible to get out for a hike.

 Christmas traditions are fascinating and the holiday centres around religion, Orthodox and Roman.
 Don’t be surprised if you see locals dressed in bearskins or strange demon costumes with animal horns and fleeces.

 It’s been an incredible and deeply enjoyable few years for us in the fascinating village of Breb.
-It’s coming to an end, I think 2017 will see us moving on, but if you’re interested, come now, you won’t be disappointed.
+If you’re interested, come now, you won’t be disappointed.

 Visiting Breb Maramures County